This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices. Serve over rice with Greek yogurt, snap peas, and warm naan!

 Vegetarian Tikka Masala

-This Vegetarian Tikka Masala is loaded with lots of veggies, chickpeas, and an amazing spice blend.
-Serve over rice with a spoonful of Greek yogurt, a quick snap pea topping, and lots of warm naan!
+This Vegetarian Tikka Masala is packed with veggies, chickpeas, and bold spices.
+Serve it over rice with a dollop of Greek yogurt, snap peas, and plenty of naan for a flavorful meal!

 Ingredients